Posted by John Kleeman, Executive Director and Founder

 3. Practice tests can also feed back to the instructional team the strengths and weaknesses of each candidate and for the candidate group.
 It can tell which topics have been successfully learned and which areas need more work.

 4. It’s well understood in psychology that you are more likely to retain something if you learn it spaced (separated) over time.
 Since practice tests stimulate revision and studying, they encourage earlier learning and so space out learning, which is likely to improve retention.
-See this Slideshare for more information on how assessments can help space out learning.

 5. The accuracy and fairness of exams can be impacted by some candidate’s fear or anxiety around the exam process.
 Practice tests can reduce test anxiety.
 To quote ETS on test anxiety: